aaronkollasch/o2-tools/README.md

 Source this script in your `~/.bashrc` file.

 ## jupyter_o2
-A python script to launch and connect to a Jupyter session on O2.
+A command line tool to launch and connect to a Jupyter session on O2.

 Usage: `jupyter_o2 <USER> <subcommand>`